wp-plugins/wp-mailup/trunk/readme.txt

 2. Copy it to /wp-content/plugins/ folder
 3. Activate the plugin through the Plugins page (wp-admin/plugins.php)
 4. Add the widget to your sidebar on the Widgets page (wp-admin/widgets.php)
 5. Configure "WP MailUp" plugin through [admin page](http://assistenza.mailup.it/KB/a371/wordpress-plugin-configuring-the-mailup-plugin-for-wordpress.aspx?trans=1).
-Please use "?" buttoms to obtain help when something is not clear.
+Please use "?" buttons to obtain help when something is not clear.
 No file editing required.
 6. Open MailUp console and register IP address of your server (go to "Manage->Web service" and then select "frontend" in the dropdown menu to insert IP address of your server.
 More than one address could be registered)

 == Frequently Asked Questions ==